bitwarden/contributing-docs/docs/architecture/index.md

 details of the server and clients.

 Since the web-based clients mostly behave the same, we will focus on the web vault while calling out client-specific areas for the browser extension, desktop application and CLI.
+The mobile applications have their own codebases.